-Data from the Birth Place Study \ (which studied 64,000 'low risk' women demonstrated good outcomes for babies in all birth settings.
-In a Birth Centre and hospital 99.5% of babies are born in good condition.
-For first time mothers having a homebirth 99.1% are born in good condition Figures displayed on the infographic relate to MTW recent data.
+- Data from the Birth Place Study \ (which studied 64,000 'low risk' women) demonstrated good outcomes for babies in all birth settings.
+For multiparous women, 99.7% are born in good condition. - Figures displayed on the infographic relate to MTW recent data.
 It is important to remember that the characteristics of women who birth in hospital are not quite the same as those who birth in the Birth Centre or home (for example they would include women who have meconium stained liquor or prolonged ruptured membranes, which would be not be recommended for a birth that is out of hospital).

 Data from the Birth Place Study\ (which studied 64,000 'low risk' women), controlled for these differences.
-It demonstrated that giving birth in a birth centre or at home is just as safe for the baby as being born in hospital.
-It also shows the chance of needing a caesarean or other medical intervention is much lower (Giving birth in a Birth Centre approximately halves the rate of a caesarean compared to hospital ).
+It demonstrated that giving birth in a birth centre or at home is just as safe for the baby as being born in hospital with an approximate four fold reduction in the chance of needing a caesarean or other medical intervention.
 This applies even if the mother transfers from the Birth Centre to a hospital in labour.

 If a problem occurs during labour, it may be necessary for a woman to be transferred to hospital by ambulance accompanied by a midwife.
 The most common reasons for transfer are slow progress in labour, or detection of meconium stained liquor.
-Approximately 34% of women in their first pregnancy who plan to give birth at the Birth Centre will require transfer in labour.
+Approximately 2% of women in their second or subsequent pregnancy who plan to give birth at the Birth Centre or home will require transfer in labour.

 We suggest that women go to visit one of the Birth Centres before making their decision where to give birth, so they can view the lovely facilities themselves, including birth pools, facilities for partners to stay and opportunity to use various complementary therapies.

 Please make sure there is a discussion around coping strategies and choices about pain relief that may improve the birth experience or clinical outcomes.
 See Section 2 for evidence-based information.

 Ensure women planning to give birth in the Birth Centre (or at home) understand that an epidural that an epidural is only available in hospital.

 This QR code can be scanned to give first time Mums the relevant Birth Choices Infographic.